A Nonparametric Maximum Likelihood Approach to Mixture of Regression: Theoretical Accuracy Results

-Finally, we show that NPMLE is weakly consistent (in the random design setting) in the sense that its L\'{e}vy-Prokhorov distance to the ground truth $G^*$ approaches $0$ in probability as $n$ goes to infinity.
-The L\'{e}vy–Prokhorov metric $\dlp$ in Theorem~\ref{thm:weakconsistency} is known to metrize the weak convergence of probability measures.
-We use the same assumptions as in Theorem~\ref{them:randomdesign_predictionerror} with the additional assumption that the support of $\mu$ contains a open set.
+Theorem \ref{thm:weakconsistency} shows that the NPMLE is weakly consistent (in random design) in that its L\'{e}vy-Prokhorov distance to $G^*$ approaches $0$ in probability as $n \rightarrow \infty$.
+The L\'{e}vy–Prokhorov metric $\dlp$ metrizes weak convergence of probability measures \citep[Chapter~11.3]{dudley1989real}.